About this day

 Simon is an author and broadcaster.
 His books include Fermat’s Last Theorem, The Code Book, The Big Bang, Trick or Treatment and most recently The Simpsons and Their Mathematical Secrets.

 Are we made of maths?
 Mark Lewney, Mathematician and physicist

 Does maths really exist, or is it just something people do?
 Was physicist Eugene Wigner right when he said the effectiveness of mathematics in the natural sciences is something bordering on the mysterious and that there is no rational explanation for it?

 Dr Mark Lewney, the Rock Doctor, winner of the first ever FameLab competition and guitar physicist blows your ears with rock guitar and blows your mind by Superstring Theory.

 Getting Things Done Kevin Buzzard, Imperial College London

-For some tasks, it’s good to have a system or an algorithm.
-The most important unsolved problem in theoretical computer science (the “P=NP problem”) is a simple question about how fast you can get certain systems to work.
+For some tasks, it’s very good to have a system or an algorithm.
+The most important unsolved problem in theoretical computer science (the “P=NP problem”) is a quite simple question about how fast you can get certain systems to work.
 Kevin will explain it in this talk!